 Most Library online resources can be accessed from off campus by current UD faculty, staff, and students.
 When using links on these pages, you may be prompted for your UDelNetID and password.
 Please report any issues you encounter while accessing Library databases, e-journals, or e-books.

 Welcome, researchers!
 Maps, remote sensing images, and spatial data record the locations of things and support many kinds of research.
-This guide provides information on resources for cartographic resources, maps, and spatial data.
+This guide provides information on resources for cartographic resources, maps, and spatial data and geographic information systems (GIS).
 Click on the tabs above to explore content available through the University of Delaware Library.

 This 1906 Delaware-Maryland-New Jersey Dover Quadrangle, reprinted in 1915, is part of the Historic Map Collection in the University of Delaware Library Special Collections Department.